 - The defendant made certain representations about the product that were not true.

-- The defendant was aware that those representations were not true or not likely to be true.
+- The defendant was not aware that those representations were not true or not likely to be true.

 - The representations were made so that the victim would buy the product.